masteringmodernpayments/book/pci.md

 end
 ```

 This checks the code using the test suite and the two scanners and then pushes it to heroku.
-You should have like this and always use it to deploy.
+You should have a task like this and always use it to deploy.
 That way you know you always have correct code running on the server.